 Talking about feeling hopeless or worthless

 Loss of interest in family, friends, or activities that were once enjoyed

 Increase in reckless or risk-taking behavior including the use of alcohol and drugs

-C. Everett Koop Institute http://geiselmed.dartmouth.edu/koop/resources/chronic_illness
+C. Everett Koop Institute geiselmed.dartmouth.edu/koop/resources/chronic_illness

-© 2000-2017 The StayWell Company, LLC.
-780 Township Line Road, Yardley, PA 19067.
+© 2000-2020 The StayWell Company, LLC.
+800 Township Line Road, Yardley, PA 19067.
 Todos los derechos reservados.
 Esta información no pretende sustituir la atención médica profesional.
 Sólo su médico puede diagnosticar y tratar un problema de salud.